-A Kansas arrest record will show you basic information like name, address, phone, email, gender, race, age, date of birth, scars, tattoos, height, weight, mug shots and also fingerprints.
+A Kansas arrest record will show you information like Kansas mugshots, fingerprintsname, address, phone, email, gender, race, age, date of birth, scars, tattoos, height and weight.
 They also include details of each arrest including the arresting officer’s name, badge number, arresting agency, date, and location of the arrest, the charges filed, the disposition, any fines, fees, bail or bond paid and if there were vehicles involved that information will be on there as well.

 The crime rate has decreased over the past decade in Kansas, going from 9,710 crimes in 2006 to 8,494 by 8% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Any law enforcement officer in the state with a warrant, “in pursuit” of a suspect or from another state on an investigation may arrest a person in Kansas.
+Any law enforcement officer with a Kansas warrant, “in pursuit” of a suspect or from another state on an investigation may arrest a person in KS.
 Federal law enforcement agents in the state may also arrest.
 Private citizens have the power to arrest if they witness someone committing a crime, or have the knowledge or probable cause that thet did commit a misdemeanor or felony crime.